The Importance of Tithing

 “Honor the Lord with thy substance, and with the firstfruits of all thine increase: so shall thy barns be filled with plenty, and thy presses shall burst out with new wine” (Proverbs 3:9–10).

 Understand the Biblical Basis for Tithing

-Tithing is mentioned throughout the Old Testament, particularly when God commissioned the Israeli tribe of Levi to serve by caring for the tabernacle and providing spiritual leadership for the nation of Israel.
+Tithing is mentioned throughout the Scriptures, particularly when God commissioned the Israeli tribe of Levi to serve by caring for the tabernacle and providing spiritual leadership for the nation of Israel.
 Since the tribe of Levi was given these two unique responsibilities, God did not assign to them a portion of land (as He had assigned portions of land to the other tribes of Israel), but He instructed the rest of the Israelites to bring tithes of their increase to provide for the priests and Levites.
 (See Numbers 18.)

 Put It Into Practice

 Tithing is one way to worship God—to honor Him as your provider and remind yourself that all of your resources belong to Him and are provided through His grace.
 As you give away that first 10% of your income, you set your course to honor God in the way you handle the rest of your finances.

 - When to Give – Consider your pay schedule, and establish a pattern of giving when your resources increase.
 This habit allows you to regularly remind yourself of God’s faithfulness and to express gratitude to Him by giving to meet the needs of others.

 - Where to Give – Typically, the tithe should be given to the place where you are being fed spiritually.
 These gifts support your pastor or Rabbi and ministry staff members who are actively serving you, and they help maintain the work of the Assembly in your community.
 As God prospers you and directs you, additional gifts can be given to other ministries that are advancing the Gospel.